Kauto/animationvideo/README.md

   // can be a function or a fixed value
   tickChunkTolerance: 0.1,

-  // "isFrameToSkip" is a optional function that will determine if a scene should be drawn
+  // "isDrawFrame" is a optional function that will determine if a scene should be drawn
   // If this function returns true it will still call "update" and "fixedUpdate" but
   // it will not draw the sprites
+  // You can also return a frame count.
+F.e. return 2 will render the next 2 frames.
+  // You can return an array too, to give seperate values to different canvas.
   // - engine is the engine object this scene is running in
   // - scene is the scene object this object is running in
   // - layerManager is the object that manages all objects that are in the scene